HasiniSama/Fire-Chat/README.md

 # Fire-Chat

-A web chat application using React and Firebase
+A web chat application using React and Firebase.

+Contains SingleSignOn, profile picture customization, and image chatting features using Firestore Database, Cloud Storage, and Authentication with a simple minimalist UI and CSS animations.

 # Getting Started with Create React App